Sanford I. Weill, NAF Founder and Chairman

 The Real Deal: My Life in Business and Philanthropy, Mr. Weill’s book, is a New York Times and Wall Street Journal best seller.

 A longtime friend of President Gerald R. Ford’s, Mr. Weill was an Honorary Pallbearer at the late President’s State Funeral and is a Trustee of the Gerald R. Ford Foundation.
 Mr. Weill was awarded the 2013 Montblanc de la Culture Arts Patronage Award and he and Mrs. Weill were recipients of the 2009 Carnegie Medal of Philanthropy Award.
 Mr. Weill is also the recipient of the 2014 Jackie Robinson Foundation Lifetime Achievement Award.

 Mr. Weill, who was born on March 16, 1933, is a graduate of Cornell University.
-He and Joan have been married for 59 years.
+He and Joan will celebrate their 60th wedding anniversary in June 2015.
 They have two children and four grandchildren.